Masstown

-Historic background
+Masstown (formerly Cobequid) is an unincorporated community in the Canadian province of Nova Scotia, located approximately 17 km from Truro.

+History

 Masstown has its beginnings with French settlers, known as Acadians.
 They first settled in this area near the Cobequid Bay in 1705.
 The Acadian culture consisted primarily of farming; remains of marshland dykes, that cover the entire coast of the community, indicate their advanced farming systems.
 Once an old Acadian settlement, Masstown was the site of the first Acadian church in Nova Scotia, and a cairn is erected at the nearby United Church to commemorate this former landmark.
 The subsequent Catholic Church inspired the community's name: "Mass" town.

 Present-day community

 Masstown is located 15 minutes west of Truro on Nova Scotia Trunk 2 or Exit 12 off Nova Scotia Highway 104.
 The small farming community has a local market and now a Tim Hortons and Greco.
 The local market, the Masstown Market is a tourist attraction for the community as well as the fish market and restaurants and diners nearby.
 Masstown Market is a popular halfway stop for people travelling between Moncton and Halifax.